New in 2026: Impossible Mission Force

 Curse of the Silver Screen

 Take a look at the movies from another angle with Curse of the Silver Screen - Tragedy & Disasters Behind the Movies.
 Read about tragic filming events of Superman with Christopher Reeve and Margot Kidder, Clark Gable and Marilyn Monroe in The Misfits.
 Or follow the tragedies of James Dean, Sal Mineo and Natalie Wood after making Rebel Without a Cause.
 Countless other tales of John Wayne, Joan Crawford, Liz Taylor, Montgomery Clift and more are told.
 Movies chronicled include Marnie, Raintree County, Trog, Rosemary’s Baby, Cleopatra, The Conqueror, The Omen, The Exorcist, Poltergeist, Incubus and more.
-This updated edition includes 10 new films not chronicled in the original book and updated content on stories from the earlier version.
 In Print and Ebook at Amazon and Apple books.

 Noteworthy & Popular Titles